sculptsoft-dev/RemoteValScanner-iOS-SDK-Sample-Project/README.md

-## Remoteval Demo
+## RemoteVal Demo

-This project provides an example implementation and use of the RemoteVal Video based scanning library module.
-From this project you can get the basic idea of how to implement the scanning with RemoteVal capture to your app.
+This project provides an example implementation and use of the RemoteVal Video-based scanning library module.
+From this project, you can get a basic idea of how to implement the scanning with RemoteVal capture in your app.

-## Video based scan library module
+## Video-based scan library module

-RemoteVal Video based scanning library module provides a scanning `View Controller` which can be used to scan a floor plan with an iOS device.
+RemoteVal Video-based scanning library module provides a scanning `View Controller` which can be used to scan a floor plan with an iOS device.
 The scanning `View Controller` saves scan files into a zip file, which your app can upload to the RemoteVal back-end for processing.
-RemoteVal SDK handles corner cases like fast scanning, Too near to wall, ceiling scanning to guide user for proper scanning
+RemoteVal SDK handles corner cases like fast scanning, Too near to the wall, and ceiling scanning to guide users in proper scanning

 ## Implementation
-This implementation was made with xcode.
+This implementation was made with Xcode.

 ### Installation

-The preferred (and easiest) way to install the Remoteval SDK is with cocoapods.
+The preferred (and easiest) way to install the Remoteval SDK is with cocoa pods.
 Add the following to your `Podfile`:

 ```swift
 ```